sweattep/modern_quotes/README.md

 >we will get out when you prove we will be boiled alive

 >You are replaceable to your company, but not to your loved ones

+>You cannot write an email while making a presentation